tagay1n/oscar-common-crawl-tt-parser/README.md

 - The Common Crawl requests can be bandwidth-heavy.
 Consider running `collect_offsets` and `download` in batches or with resumed snapshots.
 - HTML healing uses BeautifulSoup (`html5lib` parser) to tolerate malformed markup.
 Adjust `heal_html` if you need raw bytes or a different parser.
+- Markdown conversion is performed using Trafilatura with `output_format="markdown"` and `with_metadata=True`.
+If conversion fails for a document, the markdown field will be `None`.
-- Parquet export includes full HTML bodies by default; modify `export.export_snapshots_to_parquet` if you prefer to store references only.
+- Parquet export includes full HTML bodies and markdown by default; modify `export.export_snapshots_to_parquet` if you prefer to store references only.
 - If you interrupt the pipeline, re-running commands resumes where they left off thanks to the JSON state files.

 ## License